AviatrixSystems/Docs/StartUpGuides/aviatrix_operations.rst

  - **Netflow**

-4. Troubleshooting
+6. Troubleshooting
 ---------------------
  - **Flightpath** Single pane of glass that displays information on Security Groups, VPC route entries, Network ACL, TGW Route table in a side by side presentation for both source and destination.
 In addition, expert diagnostics that identifies the faulty setup in these resources.
  - **Trace Route & Trace Path** Use this tool to help identify route path.
  - **Packet Capture** Capture packets on any gateway and download the resulting PCAP file for analysis on Wireshark.
  - **Network Validation** This tool can be used to test end to end connectivity.
 Instead of going to cloud provider console to launch instances, this tool automatically launches two instances and test connectivity for you.
  - **Resource Lists** Lists are in use cases that retrieves in real time the cloud provider route entries.
+ - **Trace Log** Customer can upload trace log to Aviatrix for in depth analysis of the events that lead to the issues.

-5. High Availability
+7. High Availability
 ----------------------

  - **Controller Backup/Restore** All configurations are backed up to S3 daily and can be restored to a new Controller in the event that the existing Controller becomes unavailable.